vikas-bisht16/Blog/ServiceAccount/README.md

 <br>

 ## What we will be covering today
-- Creating a pod in default SA
+- Creating a pod (automatically get created in default SA)
 - Will create a SA
 - Creating a deployment which will be using appsa Service Account.
 - RBAC